Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Planners

 To alleviate these issues, we propose \textit{locally informed sampling}: instead of using the start and the goal in \cref{eq:infset}, we randomly sample two points $q_i, q_j$ on the previously found path, and do informed sampling with these points:

 where $c^\pi(\cdot)$ is the cost to reach a point on the path along the best found path.
-We extended this to the sampling of modes by sampling from the set of modes that are in-between the modes that $q_i, q_j$ are in respectively.
+We extended this to the sampling of modes by sampling from the set of modes that are in-between the modes that $q_i, q_j$ are in respectively, i.e., the modes in $\mathcal{G}(\mathcal{O})$ that are reachable from $m_i$ and can reach $m_j$.
+Locally informed sampling does not influence optimality or completeness guarantees, since we sample the indices randomly, and thus also sample from the standard informed set.